m3db/m3/docs/operational_guide/resource_limits.md

     maxFetchedDocs: 0

     # If true this results in causing a query error if the query exceeds
-    # the series limit for any given individual storage node per query.
+    # the series or blocks limit for any given individual storage node per query.
     requireExhaustive: false

     # If set this limits the max number of datapoints allowed to be used by a